Taranjeet05/code-garden/GSAP/README.md

 ## 002 - Timeline

-Coming soon...
-Learning about timelines in GSAP.
+Learned about timelines in GSAP.